Applying for Rhode Island TDI: Rules, Pay, Claims Status

 You can collect TDI benefits until the total benefits reach 36% of your base period earnings.
 In our example, 36% of the base period is $14,976.
 Divide that number by $642 to arrive at 23.3 weeks.

-Apply for temporary disability through social security if your medical condition will prevent you from performing any substantial gainful activity for at least one year.
+Apply for Social Security disability online if your medical condition will prevent you from performing any substantial gainful activity for at least one year.
 This way, the social security benefits might start just as your Rhode Island payments end.